 Pros

-A hot climate.
-Of course, a major positive about living in Arizona is the climate—so much so that we’ve dedicated an entire section to it below.
+- A hot climate.
+Of course, a major positive about moving to AZ is the climate—so much so that we’ve dedicated an entire section to it below.
 It’s enough to say that if you like the sun and hate the cold, you should definitely consider moving to Arizona.

 Cons